Sage and onion stuffing recipe

 Method

-1. Heat the butter and oil, and cook the onion until softened.
+1. Heat the oven to 180C (160C fan, Gas 4).
+Heat the butter and oil, and cook the onion until softened.
 Stir in the breadcrumbs and sage, and season with salt and pepper.

 2. Press into a baking dish or, if preferred, roll sage and onion stuffing mix into balls about the size of a walnut and place on a greased oven tray.
 Press each ball to flatten slightly.
-Cook in a preheated oven at 180°C/350°F/Gas Mark 4 for 40 minutes.
+Cook for 40 minutes until crisp on the outside and piping hot inside.

 3. Remove from the oven and serve with your favourite roast turkey or chicken and lashings of gravy.

-Watch how to make this sage and onion stuffing
+Watch how to make our sage and onion stuffing

-Top tips for making your sage and onion stuffing
+Top tips for making sage and onion stuffing

-Cooking Christmas dinner?
-It's always helpful to tick a few recipes off of the to do list before the big day.
-To make this stuffing in advance you either need to freeze it, or cook it immediately - don’t keep it uncooked in the refrigerator.
+To make this stuffing in advance you either need to freeze it, or cook it immediately - don’t keep it uncooked in the fridge.
 If you've opted to freeze your raw stuffing you can cook it straight from frozen when ready.
-If you don’t want to freeze it raw, prepare all your ingredients to keep in the fridge, but don't mix the wet and dry ingredients together until you’re ready to cook.
+If you don’t want to freeze it raw, prepare all your ingredients to keep in the fridge, but don't mix the wet and dry ingredients until you’re ready to cook.

 Should I cook my stuffing inside the chicken or turkey?